St Albans: Links with other sports

 St Albans is additionally home to a community of traceurs from around Hertfordshire.

 St Albans was once home to the then most prestigious steeplechase in England.
 The Great St Albans chase attracted the best horses and riders from across Britain and Ireland in the 1830s and was held in such high esteem that when it clashed with the 1837 Grand National the top horses and riders chose to bypass Aintree.
 Without warning the race was discontinued in 1839 and was quickly forgotten.

 St Albans was once home to Samuel Ryder, the founder of the Ryder Cup.
-He ran a very successful packet seeds business in the 1890s which at one time he ran from a packing warehouse on Holywell Hill (currently Café Rouge).
+He ran a very successful packet seeds business in the 1890s which at one time he ran from a packing warehouse on Holywell Hill (became Café Rouge until closure in 2023).
 His interest in golf and sponsorship led to his donation of the now famous Ryder Cup.
 He is buried in Hatfield Road Cemetery, where in July 2012 the Olympic Torch Relay passed by to honour him.